James Anderson. In memorandum of Edan John Barnett

 ‘But I do intend to buy one.’

-‘Listen kid, just put the guitar back on the rack, will ya?’
+‘Listen kid, just put the guitar back on the rack, will y'a?’

 James looked at the guy and wanted to punch him.
 One day he would she him, one day he would show everyone…

 He put it back on the rack and walked out of the shop.
 Outside, the afternoon had turned cold.
 The wind had picked up and the clouds were covering the sun.
-He started walking, wishing that he had a jacket that he could pull close to him, then thought more about the what was coming for him.
+He started walking, wishing that he had a jacket that he could pull close to him, then thought more about what was coming for him.
 It was the unknown of it that frightened him.
 And yet, it was money, and that was something that he had barely seen, and the idea of earning a thousand dollars in a week seemed unheard of, and yet, it was what grown-ups seemingly did, day in, day out.
 It was how that guy got to take that woman out to the restaurant.
 He rubbed his arms to get warm, hoping that he wouldn’t get a cold, made it back to the mission early.

 The same old half dilapidated building, standing on a slab of concrete by a church.
 He looked at it and wondered how much longer he would be here, possibly only a fortnight, until he got paid by the sheet-metal workers.